 Internships: Know Your Rights

 We’re young, we need to bulk out our CVs and ultimately we want to get a job, which means one way or another we need some experience.
-However, before you do an internship, you need to know your rights!
-You need to know exactly what you are entitled to!
+However, before you do an internship, you need to know your rights, and exactly what you are entitled to!

 National Minimum Wage: Who is entitled to it?

 We want to make sure you know what the law says in plain English.
 Basically, nearly everyone doing an internship in the UK is entitled to the National Minimum Wage.
-The national minimum wage is £4.98 per hour for people aged 18-20 and £6.19 per hour for people who are over 21.
+As of April 2018, the National Minimum Wage is £5.90 per hour for people aged 18-20, £7.38 per hour for people who are 21-24, and £7.83 for people aged 25 and over.
+These figures correspond to the National Living Wage, which was rolled out in 2016.
 However, there are some exceptions that mean you may have to work for free.

 Students who are required to undertake a placement for less than one year (even just one day less), as part of a further education or higher education course are not entitled to the National Minimum Wage.
 Although many people do get paid while they are working on these prolonged placements, there is no legal obligation for companies to pay you.